-Democrats are betting higher gas prices will do what they cannot: weaken President Donald Trump’s advantage on national security.
-Their hope is that voters will fixate on the cost of a fill-up and forget why energy markets reacted to the Iran conflict in the first place.
-It is the same desperate strategy Americans have seen before.
-When they cannot win the bigger argument on national security, they retreat to the issue of costs and pray that short-term frustration will outweigh the far more serious stakes of American security and credibility.
+Democrats are betting higher gas prices will do what they cannot: weaken President Donald Trump’s advantage on strength.
+Their hope is that voters will fixate on the cost of a fill-up and forget why energy markets reacted in the first place.
+It is the same desperate Democratic strategy Americans have seen before.
+When they cannot win the bigger argument on national security, deterrence, and American strength, they retreat to the price tag and pray that short-term frustration will outweigh the far more serious stakes of American security and credibility.

 The Democrat strategy is not subtle.
 Quinnipiac found that 65% of voters blame Trump at least somewhat for the recent rise in gas prices due to the Iran war, and Democrats think they have found their midterm jackpot issue.
 They hope if they can keep the conversation centered on pain at the pump, voters will forget their failures on the border, inflation, crime, and foreign policy.